fmalina/revisions-blocl/help/rentaroomscheme.md

 Do I have to register?
 ----------------------
-* If you earn £7,500 or less, then the tax exemption is automatic, and you don’t have to do anything unless you normally fill in a tax return then declare the exemption.
+* If you earn £7,500 or less, then the tax exemption is automatic, and you don't have to do anything unless you normally fill in a tax return then declare the exemption.
 * If you earn over £7,500 you pay tax on any income over this amount, if this applies to you just contact your local tax office and complete a yearly tax return and claim your £7,500 allowance.

-What if I have rooms in other houses where I don’t live?
+What if I have rooms in other houses where I don't live?
 --------------------------------------------------------
 In this situation you would not join the rent a room scheme, and it would be considered as a business, and you would pay tax as normal by contacting your